 Elsa-Brändström-Schule | A great start with French | May 2018

 In order to investigate about the in-service teachers' working context and explore their beliefs, I have planned a compact activity called "a day at your school".
 This school visit has two main parts: classroom observation and an audio recorded interview.
 Some of the questions I have prepared are: what are the most important challenges that you face in your work?, what challenges do novice teachers face in their new classrooms?, in which areas do novice teachers need more support?, what activities enhance your continuing professional development?
 For this activity I have contacted teachers of Spanish, French and English and I plan to work with five teachers.
 The recorded interviews will be used as teaching material for ProPIC as well.
-"A day at your school" will take place between May 2018 and May 2019.

 The first school I visited is the Elsa-Brändström-Schule in Scheswig-Holstein.
 I am very thankful to the Spanish and French teacher who introduced me to her groups and gave me the necessary information and course material.
 This was of great help to facilitate my understanding of the lesson and her teaching decisions on the fly.